-- Macmillan Grants are small payments for people who need help with the extra costs that cancer can cause.
+- Macmillan Grants are small, one-off payments for people who need help with the extra costs that cancer can cause.
 This might be extra clothing or help to pay heating bills.
 Macmillan Grants are for people who have a low level of income and savings.
 This means: - You have less than £6,000 in savings if you are single, or less than £8,000 as a couple or family. - You have a low total income after you have paid rent, mortgage and council tax.
-This means a weekly income of £170 for a single person, £289 for a couple or household of two people and £85 for each child. - You may also be able to get grants or loans from other organisations.
+This means a weekly income of £323 for a single person or £442 for a couple or household of two people. - You may also be able to get grants or loans from other organisations.
 For example, charities or your local council might be able to help.